-Sometimes it is not necessary to look for skipping at the reception of a ring message.
+It is not always necessary to look for skipping at the reception of a ring message.

-S=D The source node do not know anything about other nodes.
+S=D The source node does not know anything about other nodes.
 D=R The receiver node of the ring message itself was addressed.
 S=R The receiver node was the sender of the message